 Wendelin Slusser, M.D., M.S.

-Associate Vice Provost for the UCLA Healthy Campus Initiative
+Associate Vice Provost for the Semel Healthy Campus Initiative Center at UCLA

-Dr. Wendy Slusser is Associate Vice Provost for the UCLA Healthy Campus Initiative and HS Clinical Professor of Pediatrics in the Schools of Medicine and Public Health at University of California, Los Angeles (UCLA), and Co-Founder and Medical Director of the UCLA Fit for Healthy Weight program.
+Dr. Wendy Slusser is Associate Vice Provost for the Semel Healthy Campus Initiative Center at UCLA and HS Clinical Professor of Pediatrics in the Schools of Medicine and Public Health at University of California, Los Angeles (UCLA), and Co-Founder and Medical Director of the UCLA Fit for Healthy Weight program.

 Dr. Slusser is Board Certified in Pediatrics, a Fellow of the American Academy of Pediatrics, and practices and for 19 years taught General Pediatrics and health promotion at the Venice Family Clinic.
 She was selected to be a member of the Institute of Medicine committee called Obesity Prevention Policies for Young Children.
 She is the 2010 recipient of the Robert F. Allen Symbol of H.O.P.E.
 (Helping Other People through Empowerment) Award presented annually by the American Journal of Health Promotion to an individual who makes an outstanding contribution to serving the health promotion needs of underserved populations or to promoting cultural diversity within health promotion.